Performance appraisals have been a tricky business since time immemorial. But here are some performance management hacks to help you ease the process.

 A mistake is like your ex, get over them and move on

-I personally like this one and, of course, the reasons are manifold.
+This is one of my favourite performance management hack and, of course, the reasons are manifold.
 When it’s time for a manager to review the team performance, there are certain things they must keep in mind before they move forward.

 - If it was a team error, talk about the entire team rather than a single person